dbca-wa/wastd/docs/business_analysts.rst

 ------------
 Tagging is currently handled in WAMTRAM 2.

-To replace WAMTRAM 2, a digital data capture app as well as a central data warehouse such as BioSys or WAStD are required.
+To replace WAMTRAM 2, digital / paper-based data capture as well as a central data warehouse such as BioSys or WAStD are required.

 Business Process Turtle Tracks